HyperionAKKI/BabyMonitoringSYstem/README.md

 The sound sensor then responds by sending the frequency on Serial Monitor.

 A LED is blinked and a motor is activated.
+(Current Implementation)
+Sensor detect noise-> model distinguishes between a baby cry and any other sound. if Cry detected then model run on the file finding the reason for crying. reason is sent to parents using communication over protocols.

 🎯 Features